Nelson Mandela Artillery Regiment: Origins

 After news of the Indian Mutiny reached Sir George Grey, Governor of the Cape, he sent every available military unit in the Cape Garrison to India which left the Cape's military forces badly depleted of manpower.
 The volunteers of the Cape Royal Corps soon found themselves drilling on the guns stationed in Table Bay.
 As a result of their work on these batteries the Cape Town Volunteer Artillery (CVA) was born on 26 August 1857 at the old Town house in Greenmarket Square, Cape Town.

 The regiment is one of the oldest volunteer artillery regiments in the world still in existence today, after it celebrated its 160th anniversary on 26 August 2017.
-Major Duprat was the first Commanding Officer.
+Major Duprat (Chevalier Alfredo Duprat; 21 June 1810 in Lisbon, Conceição Nova – 24 August 1881 in London, Kensington) was the first Commanding Officer.
 In 1867 the Duke of Edinburgh was escorted to Cape Town from Simonstown by the Cape Town Cavalry and upon his arrival the Cape Town Volunteer Artillery, drawn up on Caledon Square, fired a Royal Salute as he passed towards Adderley Street.
 The great occasion of the royal visit was on 24 August, when the Prince laid the foundation stone of the graving dock and the CVO thundered out again in salute on the laying of the stone.

 The Duke of Edinburgh was so impressed with the bearing of Cape Town's volunteer soldiers that, a few weeks later on 3 October 1867, a Government Notice No 318 was promulgated to the effect that he had conferred on the gunners the future designation of Prince Alfred's Own Cape Town Volunteer Artillery (PAOCTVA).
 The words "Cape Town" were later dropped, and the title became Prince Alfred's Own Volunteer Artillery.
 In 1896, the title was changed again, to Prince Alfred's Own Cape Artillery.

 The unit served in several regional campaigns, including the 9th Frontier War of 1877 - 1879 and the Tambookie Campaign of 1880 - 1881 on the Eastern Cape frontier, then the Basutoland Rebellion in Basutoland and the Second Anglo-Boer War of 1899 - 1902.

 In 1903, the title was changed to Prince Alfred's Own Cape Field Artillery.
 Ten years later, in 1913, the unit was embodied in the Citizen Force of the new Union Defence Forces as the 6th Citizen Battery (PAOCFA).